zachary-chiodini/Web-Crawling-Apps/craigs-crawler/README.md

 ```

 Furthermore, the search can be narrowed down to city and state,
-using the optional parameter "states_and_region_dict."
+using the optional parameter "state_and_region_dict."
 Note that the region you choose must exist on the craigslist website
 https://www.craigslist.org/about/sites#US.
 Additionally, Puerto Rico cannot be chosen, because the Puerto Rico craigslist is not in English.